monkbroc/mrbones/README.md

 Hardware configuration:

-- Direction PWM: D1
+- Direction left (forward): A0
-- Direction left (forward): D2
+- Direction right (reverse): A1
-- Direction right (reverse): D3
+- Direction PWM: A2
 - Wheels PWM: A5
-- Wheels direction: S4
+- Wheels reverse: S4

 ## ble-controller